krajasekhar015/k8-resources/readme.md

 **12. Service**

-How can you access your pod in interent or outside?
+How can you access your pod in interent or outside?  <br>
 A) By exposing to services

 - Service is another type of resource